DuncanBrady/PythonTradingBot/README.md

 # PythonTradingBot
-First Attempt at a trading bot
+First attempt at a trading bot